When you think about investing in the long term, don’t just stock up on bulk stacks of printer paper and buy out all the coconut water at Costco.

 Not quite.
 Having these qualities can make a plan more advantageous than others:

 - The ability to participate right away: Many companies require one to three months (or even up to a year!) of employment before workers qualify to join the retirement plan.
-The sooner you can participate and start taking advantage of any employer match, the better.
+The sooner you can participate and take advantage of any employer match, the better.

 - A generous 401(k) match: The more you contribute, the more your employer will too.
 That’s just more money in your (retirement) pocket.

 - Immediate vesting: You won’t get to keep your employer’s contributions to your 401(k) account until you are vested in the plan.
-Here, “vesting” means you own these contributions and can freely take them with you if you were to leave the company, for example.
-Many employers follow a vesting schedule that allows you to keep a greater percentage of the contributions the longer you stay with them—and some companies require more time in service before you can keep the entire match provided.
+Here, “vesting” means you own these contributions and can freely take them with you if you leave the company, for example.
+Many employers follow a vesting schedule that allows you to keep a more significant percentage of the contributions the longer you stay with them—and some companies require more time in service before you can keep the entire match provided.

-- Low expenses or the company pays most fees: There are fees associated with establishing and maintaining 401(k) accounts.
-It’s great if you can hook up with an employer who is generous enough to cover (fully, or a good margin of) these fees.
+- Low expenses or the company pays most fees: Fees are associated with establishing and maintaining 401(k) accounts, sometimes high fees.
+It’s great if you can work with an employer who is generous enough to cover (entirely or a reasonable margin of) these fees.

 5. When do I need to start contributing?